Sealing

 After you have sealed your arrests, prosecutions, and convictions, you do not have to tell an employer about that part of your criminal record, unless a judge orders otherwise.

 Sealing means that the record still exists, but all related fingerprint and palm print cards, booking photos, and DNA samples are returned to you or destroyed.
-(Digital fingerprints are not destroyed if you already have fingerprints on file from a different unsealed case).
+(Digital fingerprints are not destroyed if you already have fingerprints on file from a different unsealed case.)

-On your RAP sheet, cases that are sealed will be followed by the code “sealed 160.50” or “sealed 160.55” to indicate its status as sealed.
+On your RAP sheet, cases that are sealed will be followed by the code “sealed 160.50” or “sealed 160.55” to indicate their status as sealed.
 When your RAP sheet is sent to employers, commercial reporting agencies, and other outside agencies who do not have access to sealed cases, your cases that have been sealed should not appear at all.

 When your case is sealed, records are hidden that are related to the Division of Criminal Justice Services (DCJS), Police, Prosecutor, and in some cases, court files, except in these circumstances: